-Last year, we published the scientific journal report, Developments in Management Science in Engineering 2017, and presented it at the opening ceremony of the 12th International Conference on Management Science and Engineering Management in Melbourne, Australia.
-Participants gave positive comments on the report saying that it assisted editors in proposing methods for improving journal impact and allowed for an evaluation of journals based on both impact factor and the comprehensive index.
-They also highlighted the main differences between this journal report and other journal rankings, stating that it: (1) identified the dynamic relationships between the seven management science in engineering (MSE) journal categories and the frontier and emerging journal categories; (2) introduced a five-year journal performance index as a journal evaluation measure; and (3) defined and classified the MSE journal categories for the first time.
-Encouraged by this strong social response, we continued the work on scientific MSE journal reporting to develop and publish this 2018 edition.
+Last year, we published the scientific journal report, titled "Recent Developments in Management Science in Engineering", and presented it at the opening ceremony of the online 14th International Conference on Management Science and Engineering Management in Moldova.
+Participants gave a positive evaluation of the report at the conference.
+They believed that the report could provide an important reference and assistance for editors to improve the influence of their journals by evaluating them based on the impact factor and comprehensive index.
+These two aspects highlight the main differences between the journal report and other journal rankings, and affirmed the contribution of the report to: (1) determine the relationship dynamics between the seven management science engineering (MSE) journal categories and the frontier journals and emerging journal categories; (2) introduce fiveyear journal performance indicators as evaluation indicators; (3) define and classify the MSE journal categories for the first time; and (4) analyze and compare the performance of journals in different regions over the past three years for the first time.
+Encouraged by this positive response, we continued to work on MSE journal reports to develop and publish this 2020 edition.

-As in the previous version, the aim of this report is to identify the main MSE research categories and identify the most representative journals in each category.
-In this report, an integrated methodology is proposed consisting of literature mining, cluster analysis and expert systems.
-The data for the proposed methodology came primarily from the Web of Science and Journal Citation Reports (JCR), the results from which identified the seven categories most related to MSE: civil engineering, engineering management, industrial engineering, energy engineering, environmental engineering, information engineering, and agricultural engineering.
-The most related journals in each category were identified from literature mining using Note-Express and the CiteSpace software, from which it was found that there were, respectively, 93, 90, 64, 65, 90, 47 and 21 journals in each of the seven categories.
-All identified journals in each category were then graded into four zones labeled A to D, with A being journals that had the most significant influence on subject development; B journals that had high-quality papers, high submissions, and low acceptance rates; C journals that were well recognized journals but had limited impact; and D journals with good lightly referred papers that were less important.
-The dynamic impact factor changes in the journals in the different zones were analyzed and the principal components of the journal evaluation indicators discussed.
-The main advantage of this report is that it adjusts for the journal impact and citation differences across subject areas over a long-term period.
+As in previous editions, the purpose of this report is to identify the main MSE research categories and identify the most representative journals in each category.
+In this report, a comprehensive approach is proposed, including literature mining, cluster analysis, and expert systems.
+"The data of the proposed method mainly comes from Web of Science (WoS) and Journal Citation Reports (JCR), and the results identify seven categories most relevant to MSE: civil engineering, engineering management, industrial engineering, energy engineering, environmental engineering, information engineering and agricultural engineering."
+Using Note-Express and CiteSpace software to identify the most relevant journals in each category from the literature mining, it was found that there are 123, 60, 44, 96, 51, 74 and 13 journals in each category, respectively.
+Then, all of the identified journals in each category were divided into four zones, labeled A to D, where Zone A comprises the journals that have the greatest impact on the development of the topic; Zone B comprises the journals with high-quality papers, high submission rates, and low acceptance rates; Zone C comprises recognized journals but with limited impact; and Zone D comprises the journals with a low citation rate and low importance.
+The total data of journals in Zones A, B, C and D in the last three years were analyzed, and the main components of journal evaluation indicators are discussed.
+The main advantage of the report is that it can adjust a journal's influence and citation differences in various disciplines over a long time, and provide a reference for the future development direction of the journal.